aramaswami/Pewlett-Hackard-Analysis/README.md

 - from_date
 - Salary

 This involved two join operations, ie. combining two tables.
 The first join was retirement_info and the titles to create new table, an the second was to join the new table with employees table with salary data.
 Finally, I applied a select distinct operation to eliminate duplicate rows that resulted form the join operations.
-Note that the code is also included in the sql queries file referenced earlier.
+The sql quer for this analysis is at: https://github.com/aramaswami/Pewlett-Hackard-Analysis/blob/master/Challenge_files/Challenge%20Table_2%20Mentorship%20Eligibility.sql Note that the code is also included in the sql queries file referenced earlier.

 Challenge Table_1 Number of Retiring Employees by Title.
 A csv file of the output table is at: https://github.com/aramaswami/Pewlett-Hackard-Analysis/blob/master/Challenge_files/Challenge_Retiring_Employees.csv